selimchiki/AppleWatchFaces/readme.md

 - get ring settings / editor working
     - UX for patterns ?
-    - draw simpler version of cells in edit mode

   - draw rings visually horizontally like the chooser view with new and edit buttons, edit just shows quick tableView for editing